The Secret Oasis

 I pointed them out.
 "They're well-placed.
 Just those two stations cover this whole valley.
 We'd be in trouble if they were both manned."

 "It might be challenging, yeah," said Kit.
 "We'd better get inside before they put anyone over there."

 "So, what are you going to do?
 Punch through it?"

 "Don't have to.
 It's only about ten, twelve feet high, right?"
 He looked up, set himself, and leaped.

 I'd seen him scampering through the trees, jumping up to catch one of the lower branches before swinging up, but I had no idea he could jump like this.
 It was like watching him fly.
 He alighted briefly on top of the gate and dropped down.

 From the other side of the door came a scraping and then a thud.
 I listened hard for sounds of a struggle, but all that happened was that the gate swung open.
-Kit stood there alone, the heavy bar that had barricaded the gate on the ground behind him.
+Kit stood there alone.
+On the ground behind him laid the heavy bar that had barricaded the gate.